 Gatsby enables the use of React components to construct static pages.
 For example, you can create a React component for displaying a blog post and use Gatsby to generate static pages for each blog post.

 Gatsby is a highly adaptable static site generator utilized by many prominent websites, including Nike and Airbnb.
 It can be used to build various types of static websites, including blogs, documentation sites, portfolio sites, landing pages, and more.
 You can learn more via the Gatsby official documentation.

 How To Deploy a Gatsby Static Site on Kinsta

-You can set up a Gatsby static site on Kinsta by forking our quick start example and deploying to our Application hosting which provides you a URL that loads up your Gatsby static site within minutes.
+You can set up a Gatsby static site on Kinsta by forking our quick start example and deploying to our Static Site Hosting which provides you a URL that loads up your Gatsby static site within seconds.